eclipse-vertx/vert.x/README.md

 ## Join us!!

 There is lots to do!
 We are looking for contributors - both individual and corporate.
-Ping me twitter:@timfox, or drop a mail on the nodex-dev google group.
+Ping me twitter:@timfox, or post on the nodex-dev google group.